 In terms of climate, the ideal months to visit Khiva are during the spring (March to May) and autumn (September to November).
 During these periods, the weather is pleasantly mild, allowing you to explore the Old City comfortably.
 Daytime temperatures generally hover around 20°C to 25°C (68°F to 77°F), so it's perfect for those scenic walks through the Itchan Kala and visits to various museums and monuments.

 Summer (June to August) can be quite intense in Khiva, with temperatures soaring to over 35°C (95°F).
 Although you will experience fewer crowds during this time, the heat can be challenging if you are not accustomed to it.
 However, if you choose to travel in the summer, seek out early morning or late evening excursions, which allow for more comfortable temperatures.
-Moreover, the area’s unique charm remains regardless of the heat, with vibrant bazaars and stunning nightly illuminations of the historic buildings.
+Moreover, the area's unique charm remains regardless of the heat, with vibrant bazaars and stunning nightly illuminations of the historic buildings.
+The evening light shows projected onto the walls of Itchan Kala during summer months are a relatively new addition that makes the heat worthwhile.

 Pro Tip: Bring a wide-brimmed hat and sunscreen if you plan to explore during summer.
 Staying hydrated, alongside experiencing the less-traveled paths of Khiva, will greatly enhance your overall experience.

 Winter (December to February) in Khiva brings a still beauty to the city, though it can be quite chilly, with temperatures dropping to around -2°C to 5°C (28°F to 41°F).
 While some attractions may have shorter hours or limited accessibility, the peace and solitude can create a uniquely intimate experience.
 The lack of tourists offers an incredible opportunity to enjoy Khiva at a relaxed pace, visiting the stunning Kalta Minor Minaret or other notable sites without the hustle and bustle of crowds.
+Winter is also when you'll find the warmest hospitality from locals, who appreciate off-season visitors and often invite travelers for tea in their homes.

 Ultimately, when crafting your Khiva itinerary 3 days, consider your preferences regarding weather and crowds.
 To maximize your experience, ensure to check local events and weather forecasts closer to your travel date.
 For a more detailed exploration of your Khiva journey, you may wish to reference our Khiva Itinerary or broaden your adventure with our 5 Days Khiva Itinerary guide.